 - Use fresh mint , coriander and spinach leaves for the brightest and freshest looking green chutney.

-- If you do not have lemon juice, you can use 1 tbsp yogurt or 1 tsp white vinegar as a substitute.
+- If you do not have lemon juice, you can use 1 tablespoon yogurt or 1 teaspoon white vinegar as a substitute.

 - Almost all street vendors use white bread in the chutney.
 If you are not comfortable using white bread, you can always use whole wheat bread.
 The color of the chutney will be slightly different in this case.